 So you have been to a few events, booked meetings after and built a relationship with new professionals and new friends.
 How does this end up helping you if you built a friendship, instead of building up your client list?
 These people that you spent time building relationships with are at networking events for a reason.
 They are meeting new people in all different fields who all need something done.
 They are going to refer you because they know, like, and trust you.
 So instead of going to a networking event and gaining one client, you have essentially created a sales force for yourself—people to spread your name and what you do, so you don’t have to do all that work.

 The next time you go to a networking event, are you going to be trying to sell a product or service, or are you going to be the person selling your image?
 Do you want to be that person who always goes to networking events but isn’t having fun, or do you want to go and actually have a good time because you are being yourself and making new friends?
-Try to remember that Networking isn’t only about selling, or gaining business today, but is also building long-term friends who will gain you business in the future as well.Opinions expressed here by Contributors are their own.
+Try to remember that Networking isn’t only about selling, or gaining business today, but is also building long-term friends who will gain you business in the future as well.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.